ted-scanlan/algorithmic-complexity/README.md

 cd algorithms
 ```

-add the algorithm that you'd like to time in to the 'run_algorithm' method on line 70 of the framework.
+add the algorithm that you'd like to time in to the 'run_algorithm' method on line 70 of the framework.  (there is already a reverse method as a default algorithm)
 then:

 ```